Tiendil/blog.feeds.fun/content/posts/2025-011-why-feeds-fun-normalizes-tags-and-how/en.md

 The rule should be simple, such as:

-> If a news entry is about books and science fiction, then increase its score by 10.
+> If a news entry is about books and science fiction, then increase its score by 10 points.

 However, with at least 4 tags for book reviews: `book-review`, `book-reviews`, `books-review`, `books-reviews` and at least 3 tags for science fiction: `science-fiction`, `sci-fi`, `scifi` you will need to create `4 * 3 = 12` rules to cover all the possible combinations.